• facebook

 6. Verify that Administrator account is accessible in EWS.

-7. During migration, if the attachment along with the messages is larger than 10 MB, then you need to change some limit settings in the destination mailboxes – increase maximum message size limit, maximum accepted content length, maximum receive message size, and maximum accepted request length.
+7. During migration, if the attachment along with the messages is larger than 10 MB, you need to change some limit settings in the destination mailboxes – increase maximum message size limit, maximum accepted content length, maximum receive message size, and maximum accepted request length.

 Start the Hosted Exchange to Office 365 Migration

-The Exchange Online administrator has the capability to initiate email migrations using the Email Migration wizard, conveniently accessible within the Exchange Admin Center.
+The Exchange Online administrator has the to initiate email migrations using the Email Migration wizard, conveniently accessible within the Exchange Admin Center.
 This empowered administrator can efficiently manage multiple migration batches, maintaining precise control over the migration process.
 Moreover, the administrator can simultaneously execute multiple migration batches, ensuring that each batch operates independently, without compromising overall migration efficiency.

 Here is the process to create the migration batches using the E-mail migration wizard: